 Even for the carnivores in the bunch, vegan cooking and baking has taken on a stronger presence in the food blogging community recently.
 I suspect it’s because the FDA has been doing a less than stellar job of keeping foods safe for human consumption.
 They don’t seem to give a hoot about the excessive hormones being pumped into Tom the turkey or Christa the chicken, nor do they have concerns about the “pink slime” burgers moving their way onto store shelves and into fast food restaurants, and they definitely don’t give a care as to the fact that some of the larger food manufacturing companies out there who continue to include GMO’s (Genetically Modified Organisms) into so-called healthy foods.

 Truth be told, if it weren’t for my ever-present adoration with bacon and eggs, I might seriously consider jumping onto the vegan train for the long haul.
 There are some incredibly healthy protein options available for vegans, and it seems that every day, another vegan option appears onto store shelves.
 I never imagined that I would enjoy making and eating vegan dishes like quinoa chickpea patties, but I really do!

-OK, so back to this vegan cupcakes recipe.
+OK, so back to this vegan chocolate cupcakes recipe.
 It’s adapted from one that I found in Joy the Baker’s first cookbook, “100 Simple and Comforting Recipes”.
-The recipe actually calls for the use of avocados, but since I just baked with those last week, when I made Joy’s avocado fries recipe, I thought I would substitute the avocado for an equally awesome fruit that pairs well with chocolate and can be used as a fat replacement.
+The recipe actually calls for the use of avocados, but since I baked with them last week when I made Joy’s avocado fries recipe, I thought I would substitute the avocado for an equally awesome fruit that pairs well with chocolate and can be used as a fat replacement.
 Enter bananas!

 For decorating, I placed the frosting into a pastry bag that I fitted with a large coupler and a Wilton 1M pastry tip.